Kozea/Radicale/DOCS_AUTH_TWILIO.md

    - System generates a random OTP code
    - Code is sent via SMS or email using Twilio
    - User receives the code
+   - System returns empty string (authentication fails)

 2. **OTP Verification**:
    - User enters the received OTP code
    - System validates the code against the stored value
-   - If valid and not expired, access is granted
+   - If valid and not expired:
+     - OTP is invalidated (removed from store)
+     - User is authenticated
+     - System returns the user's identifier
-   - If invalid or expired, user must request a new code
+   - If invalid or expired:
+     - System generates and sends a new OTP
+     - Authentication fails
+     - System returns empty string

 ## Security Considerations